top of page

 Welcome to the approximate location where Jesus Fed 5,000 people.
 This is a major event from the Bible that took place here.
 Here are the highlights.

-• He had them sit on the grass in groups of 50.
-We can see here how this location could accommodate a large multitude.
+3. He had them sit on the grass in groups of 50.
+This shows how this location could accommodate a large multitude.

-• We're going to show the reasons why we believe this is the best candidate for the location of this astounding miracle.
+4. We'll explain why we believe this is the best location for this astounding miracle.

 Location